One Ok Rock: 2015–2016: 35xxxv and international success

 On October 9, 2014, the band announced that next album would be released in February 2015.
 The official website of the band was redesigned along with this announcement.
 Around December 16, 2014, the band revealed the cover and name of their new Japanese upcoming album, 35xxxv.
 The album peaked at #11 on Billboard's Heatseekers Albums.
 This chart is for new and upcoming musicians, which is usually a stepping stone towards the Billboard 200.
 On the same week, it peaked at number 43 on Billboard Independent Albums.
 Then it peaked at number 23 on the Billboard Hard Rock Albums Chart and reached #1 on the Billboard World Albums Chart.

 In April 2015, they opened alongside Finch for Yellowcard's U.S. tour.
 Following that, the band returned to Japan for their extensive album tour starting from May to September.
 The final concerts included bands like Issues and Against the Current.
 In July 2015, One Ok Rock officially announced that they have signed with Warner Bros.
 Records and planned to re-release 35xxxv as a deluxe edition containing all English tracks on September 25, 2015.
-The band was set to have a North American tour in fall 2015 with a few selected cities as headlining artists, but will spend the majority of their time as the opening act for All Time Low and Sleeping with Sirens.
+The band was set to have a North American tour in fall 2015 with a few selected cities as headlining artists, but was the opening act for All Time Low and Sleeping with Sirens for the most part.
 One Ok Rock also toured Europe and Asia to promote their album.

-On October 17, 2015, 35xxxv (Deluxe Edition) debuted at No. 20 on Billboards Heatseekers Albums and its highest peak position is at No. 17.
+On October 17, 2015, 35xxxv (Deluxe Edition) debuted at No. 20 on Billboard’s Heatseekers Albums and its highest peak position is at No. 17.

 One Ok Rock returned to Japan for their One Thousand Miles Tour 2016 concert along with All Time Low and PVRIS.
-In early 2016, it was announced that One Ok Rock would open for Issues and Crown the Empire on the Monster Energy Outbreak Tour in to promote their English album in the U.S. They also continued to tour in Europe at different music festivals and solo shows.
+In early 2016, it was announced that One Ok Rock would open for Issues and Crown the Empire on the Monster Energy Outbreak Tour to promote their English album in the U.S. They also continued to tour in Europe at different music festivals and solo shows.